Lex Vatinia: Impact

-The army assigned to Caesar in Cisalpine Gaul and the provinces close to it would prove both useful in Caesar's civil war and, in the immediate term, for the protection of Caesar's legislative programme against repeal.
+The army assigned to Caesar in the Gauls and Illyricum proved useful in Caesar's civil war and, in the immediate term, for the protection of Caesar's legislative programme against repeal.
 The law – importantly – gave Caesar, as governor of the provinces, a chance to show his martial quality with great potential for military glory.
-To that end, he campaigned extensively in Germany, Britain, and Gaul; the selection of the provinces also helped in that the provincial populations were flush with Roman citizens who could be recruited for Caesar's campaigns.
+To that end, he campaigned extensively in Germany, Britain, and Gaul.
+The specific provinces also furnished a substantial number of Roman citizens recruitable for his campaigns.

 Caesar's position in Transalpine Gaul was annually reviewed by the senate.
-When the five year term expired, Caesar met with Pompey, Crassus, and others at the so-called Luca Conference where they renewed their political alliance and pushed through legislation to extend Caesar's Gallic commands in their entirety.
+When the five year term expired, Caesar met with Pompey, Crassus, and others at the so-called Luca Conference where they renewed their political alliance and pushed through legislation to extend Caesar's Gallic commands.

 The granting of a proconsulship in Gaul also gave Caesar legal immunity against prosecution by his political enemies and a number of armies.
-While Caesar did not appear to desire a war against his countrymen upon his prorogation pro consule to Gaul and Illyricum, the following Gallic Wars and his subsequent personal popularity, led to a confrontation with the senate and Caesar's decision to go to war to protect his personal interests.
+While Caesar did not appear to desire a war against his countrymen upon his prorogation pro consule to Gaul and Illyricum, by 49 BC amid a confrontation with the senate, Caesar decided to go to war to protect his personal interests.